 A vast realm of blues and greens, Georgian Bay is a land of infinite dreaming.
 Summer breezes blow gently along sandy shores.
 Maples ignite in the fall and thick pines quiver at winter's frosty kiss.
 These ethereal landscapes inspired Canada's best-known painters and today the bay remains home to scores of thriving artistic communities.

 In the bay's southern arc sits Wasaga Beach, the longest freshwater beach in the world.
 Neighboring Collingwood and Blue Mountain are home to the province's most popular winter skiing.

 Heading north on its western shore from Owen Sound, the magnificent Bruce Peninsula is famed for its jagged limestone outcrops, shimmering cliffs and craggy beaches.
-It boasts tiny but impressive Tobermory, and Manitoulin Island.
+It boasts tiny but impressive Tobermory and, beyond, Manitoulin Island.
 Linger here for a few days if you can.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Georgian Bay.